Where to go in Northern Spain in autumn: quiet medieval villages for solo travel

 Inside the castle, there’s a modest but interesting display about local history, winemaking traditions, and the Ribeira Sacra’s monastic heritage.
 It won’t take long to see, but it gives you context for the vineyards and old churches scattered through the surrounding landscape.

 Afterwards, wander down to Café Plaza in the main square.
-It’s a straightforward, no-fuss café where you can order a coffee or a glass of local Mencía and watch the gentle rhythm of small-town life.
+It’s a straightforward, no-fuss café where you can order a coffee or a glass of local Mencía and watch the small-town life.
 A couple of locals might be reading the paper, someone will almost certainly pop in to greet the owner, and now and then you’ll hear the slow toll of the church bell.

 For something a bit different, stop by O Faiado da Memoria, a small shop that feels like part gallery, part local pantry.
 The shelves are filled with handmade textiles, jars of local honey and preserves, and simple but beautifully made wooden crafts.
 It’s the kind of place where you end up buying something small to remember the trip - not because you planned to, but because it feels connected to the place.